Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 ## Patent Clause

 Some licenses have explicit patent clauses, popular examples include GPLv3 and Apache.
-These clauses can be beneficial since it makes it abundantly clear what is and what is not allowed.
+These clauses can be beneficial since they make it abundantly clear what is and what is not allowed.
 Additionally, some licenses (such as the aforementioned) also include a so-called patent retaliation clause.

 #### Explicit Clause